THE INSIDE SCOOP ON NURSING SIMULATION FROM 2 EXPERTS

 Bipolar disorder — as exhibited by the client described — is not widespread in the general population.
-It affects — at most — about 6% of the general population; but because some 50-90 percent of people with serious mental illness like bipolar disorder have one or more chronic medical illnesses, it’s likely your students will encounter clients with the ailment in practice.1, 2
+It affects — at most — about 4.4% of the general population in the United States.
+But because some 50-90 percent of people with serious mental illness like bipolar disorder have 1 or more chronic medical illnesses, it’s likely your students will encounter clients with the ailment in practice.

 What are the chances, though, that your students will work with a client exhibiting bipolar disorder in clinical?
 And what about all the other life-threatening scenarios they will face?
 How can students gain the necessary experience to feel confident in handling the wildly fluctuating circumstances of real-life nursing?

-- Beth Phillips, PhD, RN, CNE, associate professor in the School of Nursing at Duke University (Durham, N.C.) and director of the Institute of Educational Excellence
+- Beth Phillips, PhD, RN, CNE, CHSE, ATI Strategic Nursing Advisor and former associate professor in the School of Nursing at Duke University (Durham, N.C.)/director of the Institute of Educational Excellence

 - Suzan Kardong-Edgren, PhD, RN, ANEF, CHSE, FSSH, FAAN, Senior Fellow, Center for Medical Simulation (Boston).

-Their advice will help you navigate the opportunities of using simulation with your students.
+Their advice will help you navigate the opportunities of using nursing simulation with your students.

 THE DIFFICULTIES OF DELIVERING NURSING CLINICAL EXPERIENCE

 What types of simulation does the National Council of the State Boards of Nursing (NCSBN) deem as acceptable?
-Its report stated simulation is “an activity or event replicating clinical practice using scenarios, high-fidelity manikins, medium-fidelity manikins, standardized patients, role playing, skills stations, and computer-based critical-thinking simulations.”3
+Its seminal report stated simulation is “an activity or event replicating clinical practice using scenarios, high-fidelity manikins, medium-fidelity manikins, standardized patients, role playing, skills stations, and computer-based critical-thinking simulations.”

-Included among the computer-based simulation activities that NCSBN studied was ATI’s Real Life Clinical Reasoning Scenarios.
+Included among the computer-based nursing simulation activities that NCSBN studied was ATI’s Real Life Clinical Reasoning Scenarios.

 For those who believe screen-based simulation can’t deliver the emotional impact of real-life clinical, Dr. Phillips advised setting aside such concerns.
 “I’ve personally experienced, in virtual environments, feeling nervous that my patient was going to crump on me or was going to stop breathing,” she said.
 “I’ve seen in my previous work that when students saw a patient wasn’t doing well, they had a visceral reaction to it, even though it was on a computer screen.